dsaderholm/video_pipeline_manager/README.md

 - Optional: Secondary fallback CURL command

 The system automatically tries each configured method in sequence until successful upload or all methods are exhausted.

+### Night Processing Fallback

+The application includes an intelligent fallback system for handling situations when the server is redeployed or restarted during the normal night processing window:

+1. **Automatic Detection**: On startup, the system automatically checks if any scheduled tasks from the previous day were missed due to downtime.

+2. **Recovery Process**: If missed tasks are detected, the system will automatically generate the videos and immediately upload them, avoiding the need for manual intervention.

+3. **Manual Recovery**: If needed, you can trigger a manual recovery using the API endpoint: `POST /api/tasks/recover-missed`

+This ensures that even if the server is redeployed during the day, your scheduled content will still be generated and uploaded appropriately.

 ## API Documentation